Frequently Asked Questions

 YES

-Accommodations are available in Student Housing and in the University Student Apartments and family housing.
+Accommodations are available both in Student Housing (Housing and Residential Education) and in the Family and Graduate Housing (Sunnyside Apartments).

 Housing accommodations are made available as space permits.